Logo

 Grayzone’s fortunes are being revived by the sharp decline in trust in legacy media due to their woeful coverage of Gaza.

 I was in Pakistan last spring when the crackdown on student protesters began on U.S. campuses.
 The images of armored police baton-charging students and body-slamming professors were all over local news.
 So were reports of the latest atrocities from Gaza.
 But on CNN, you could watch Kasie Hunt raising alarms about an alleged “intifada” at Columbia where she said a hall had been named after Hind, “the woman who was killed in Gaza” (Hind Rajab, who was murdered by Israeli forces along with her family and the two paramedics sent to rescue her, was 6).
-Even as Gazans starved, Hunt’s prime-time colleagues had earlier hosted Hillel Neuer of the Israel lobby group UN Watch to make a case against the aid agency UNRWA (with unintended irony, UN Watch was introduced as a “human rights organization”).
+Even as Gazans starved, Hunt’s prime-time colleagues Jake Tapper and Bianna Golodryga had earlier hosted Hillel Neuer of the Israel lobby group UN Watch to make a case against the aid agency UNRWA (with unintended irony, UN Watch was introduced as a “human rights organization”).
 From the White House podium, meanwhile, national security spokesperson John Kirby dismissed the report that Israel had targeted aid workers in Gaza and told journalists that the U.S. government had “to date found no instance where Israelis have violated international humanitarian law.”

 No one likes their intelligence being insulted like this.
 Such gaslighting alienates the audience.
 People instead look for sources whose grip on reality seems less tenuous — at least as it pertains to the issue at hand.
 Even Grayzone starts looking less dishonest by comparison.
 People stop looking for consistency and seek affirmation.
 When media coverage is shaped by political considerations, truth becomes a function of power.
-When moral and epistemic baselines collapse, power alone becomes the arbiter of reality.
+With moral and epistemic baselines collapsing, power alone becomes the arbiter of reality.
 And to erase this imbalance, those who feel alienated and disempowered turn to any source that they think will help correct the tilt.

 This relativization of truth creates a moral hazard.
 It diminishes trust in the media and licenses cynicism.
 Media today is more diverse and often more probing than it was two decades ago, and publications like The New York Times, The Washington Post and CNN produce excellent journalism at times (see, for example, the stellar work by the visual investigations team at each institution, the hard-hitting journalism of Clarissa Ward and the humane coverage by Christiane Amanpour).
 But this matters little when front pages and prime time are dominated by superficial, skewed and sensationalist reporting and vapid commentary.
 In such circumstances, when a broken window at an American university receives more attention than the annihilation of an entire family in Gaza, many switch off and seek alternative sources.
 A million “disinformation experts” are of little use when a single White House presser can undo all their labors.
 For all the millions that Russia has wasted on buying influence, it has never had a greater asset than Kirby, whose every statement does more to erode American credibility than a thousand paid influencers.